ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * _expensive inheritance_ (each child thread copies, not reuses, _inheritable-thread-local variables_ of the parent thread)

 Sometimes, _scoped values_ may be a better alternative to thread-local variables.
 Unlike a thread-local variable, a scoped value is written once, is available only for a bounded context, and is inherited in a _structured concurrency_ scope.

-<sub>Scoped values are a preview feature in Java 20 and have not been released at the time of writing.</sub>

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#use-thread-local-variables-carefully-or-switch-to-scoped-values)